pulumi/terraform-provider-aws/website/docs/r/vpc_endpoint.html.markdown

 * `service_name` - (Required) The service name, in the form `com.amazonaws.region.service` for AWS services.
 * `vpc_id` - (Required) The ID of the VPC in which the endpoint will be used.
 * `auto_accept` - (Optional) Accept the VPC endpoint (the VPC endpoint and service need to be in the same AWS account).
 * `policy` - (Optional) A policy to attach to the endpoint that controls access to the service.
 Defaults to full access.
 All `Gateway` and some `Interface` endpoints support policies - see the [relevant AWS documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) for more details.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](/docs/providers/aws/guides/iam-policy-documents.html).
 * `private_dns_enabled` - (Optional; AWS services and AWS Marketplace partner services only) Whether or not to associate a private hosted zone with the specified VPC.
 Applicable for endpoints of type `Interface`.
 Defaults to `false`.
 * `route_table_ids` - (Optional) One or more route table IDs.
 Applicable for endpoints of type `Gateway`.